|

-CHARACTER CODE
+CHARACTER CODEName:

 command.
 This command stores the character fields in the file "dpchzf.dat".
+The two primary uses of character data are:

 In the context of Dataplot, we can use groups in two contexts.